 And what of the boy, the father of that baby?
 When a certain old song shuffled up on my iTunes list this morning, I thought for the first time about his role in this story.
 Except for the fact that my aunt's name was definitely not Joanne, the song made me imagine that boy as he might have been in later years, grown well into manhood and maturity, remembering that young girl and wondering whatever happened to her.

-Thanks to Somewheremaybe for posting the song and its lyrics on YouTube.
+Thanks to Margaret Chaplynski for posting this video on YouTube.